RysteQ/EmuX/ReadMe.md

 ## Future Goals

-The future goals of this project of mine will be adding a framebuffer, having detachable tabs, having the option to actually compile your program as a .exe file and the ability to take a snapshot of the memory each time an instruction is executed for debugging purposes.
+The future goals of this project of mine will be adding detachable tabs, having the option to actually compile your program as a .exe file and the ability to take a snapshot of the memory each time an instruction is executed for debugging purposes.

+Also a lot, and I mean a **lot** of debugging.

 ---

-*Version: 1.0.0*
+*Version: 1.1.1*